truenas/documentation/content/SCALE/SCALECLIReference/Filesystem/_index.md

 ---
 title: "Filesystem"
 geekdocCollapseSection: true
-description: "This article introduces the TrueNAS CLI Shell filesystem namespace, used to access the acltemplate child namespace."
+description: "This article introduces the TrueNAS CLI filesystem namespace, used to access the acltemplate child namespace."
 weight: 25
 draft: true
 ---